latinos/PlotsConfigurations/Configurations/ggH_SF/Full2018_v7/README.md

 # Gluon-gluon fusion tag analysis 2018

-Configuration for the same-flavor ggH-tag analysis using 2018 Data.
+Configuration for the same-flavor ggH-tag analysis using 2018 data.

 ## Instructions to run the analysis

+### Produce a valid VOMS proxy

+    voms-proxy-init -voms cms -rfc --valid 168:0
+    cmsenv

 ### Produce distributions using mkShapesMulti.py in batch mode